timeteam/timeteam.github.io/_posts/2016-07-02-ghost-fleet.md

 ***

 Another somehwat plausible near-future disaster scenario.
+A bit of a page-turner, albeit highly predictable.

-This time China making war on &mdash not a nearby soft target - but the US.
-Pearl Harbour again, if you please.
+This time China making war on &mdash; not a nearby soft target &mdash; but the US.
+Pearl Harbour revisited, if you please.
+Easy to tell this is written by a couple of Washington defense analysts.
+Other ingredients include Chinese takeover of the digital environment thanks to hacked Chinese microchips now almost ubiquitous in the latest US military hardware; revival of analalogue military hardware (the "Ghost Fleet") and some retired personnel; a Hawaiian "mujahadeen"; Russia a largely passive ally of China; US-sponsored privateer retaking the space station.
+The rest of the NATO world barely exists, beyond passing mention of the UK and Australia.

+Likely to be taken up by Hollywood with Clint Eastwoon and Tommy Lee Jones trotted out again.